copper300/openwrt-lxd/README.md

 ### OpenWrt LXD testing

-The `init.sh` script has been tested with LXD 3.0.2 and OpenWrt 18.06.1 on a Raspberry Pi 3B & 3B+ running 4.15.0-1029-raspi2 #31-Ubuntu
+The `init.sh` script has been tested with LXD 3.0.2 and OpenWrt 18.06.2 on a Raspberry Pi 3B & 3B+ running 4.15.0-1030-raspi2 #31-Ubuntu

 ### Limitations

 Not everything is perfect, even in the virtual world.
 There are some limitations to running OpenWrt in a Linux Container.

-* As of version 0.93, ssh if fixed.
+* As of version 0.93, ssh if fixed (on Pi 3B+).
 Login via ssh normally `ssh root@<router addr>`
 	* Prior to v0.93, ssh is tricky.
 Must use the `ssh root@<router addr>  "/bin/sh" -i`
 	* But you can continue to use scp, rsync, and run non-interactive commands with ssh.

 * `init.sh` doesn't run at boot.
-Haven't figured out how to do this yet, since the boot stalls very early in the process.
+Haven't figured out how to do this yet, since the boot stalls very early in the process. (it is reported that in the next version of OpenWrt, `procd` will fix this problem, and `init.sh` will no longer be unnecessary)

 * Container will not **stop** via the `lxc stop` command.
 You must use:
 	* `lxc stop --force router` or